michaeluno/admin-page-framework/readme.txt

 - `ace` - a rich code editor.
 - `sample` - a sample custom field type with a JavaScript script.
 - `github` - displays GitHub buttons.
+- `path` - lets the user select file paths on the serevr.

 If you want a field type that are not listed here, you can check the [field type pack](http://admin-page-framework.michaeluno.jp/add-ons/field-type-pack/) or request a new one in the [forum](https://wordpress.org/support/plugin/admin-page-framework).